kslg/elite-rides/README.md

 I setup Webhooks in Stripe to help capture the payment intent, in case the Customer somehow intentionally or accidentally closes the browser window after the payment is confirmed but before the form is submitted.
 <br>

-Each time an event occurs on Stripe such as a payment intent being created, a payment being completed and so on, Stripe sends out what's called a Webhook we can listen for.
+Each time an event occurs on Stripe such as a payment intent being created or a payment being completed, Stripe sends out what's called a Webhook that we can listen for.
 Webhooks are like the signals django sends each time a model is saved or deleted.
 Except that they're sent securely from Stripe to a checkout URL specified.
 <br>

-The Admin can then verify that the purchase was made successfully in Stripe, eventhough the order was not captured in the Database.
-The Admin can then manually create the order on behalf of the Customer knowing that they paid for it.
+The `Admin` can then verify that the purchase was made successfully in Stripe, eventhough the order was not captured in the Database.
+The Admin can then manually create the order on behalf of the Customer knowing that they have paid for it.
 <br>

 ![image](/documentation/stripe/stripe_webhooks.png)